jina-ai/finetuner/docs/get-started/clinc150/index.md

 ## Fine-tuning

 We will finetune the model for 6 epochs using a batch size of 256.
-We are using a learning rate of 1e-4, with the AdamW optimizer and a linear learning rate schedule with warmup.
+We are using a learning rate of 1e-4, with the AdamW optimizer and a linear learning rate scheduler with warmup.
 This weight update strategy is often recommended for finetuning transformer models.
 Finetuner allows us to configure the optimizer and the scheduler, via the `configure_optimizer` argument which should be a function that accepts the model as input